tldr-pages/tldr/pages/common/set.md

 `set -o {{vi}}`

-- Set the shell to exit as soon as the first error is encountered.
-Mostly used in scripts:
+- Set the shell to exit as soon as the first error is encountered (mostly used in scripts):

 `set -e`